 The resolution of the PWM signal (OC1C) is reduced by the modulation.
 The reduction factor is equal to the number of system clock cycles of one period of the carrier (OC2).
 In this example the resolution is reduced by a factor of two.
-The reason for the reduction is illustrated in the figure above at the second and third period of the PB7 output when PORTB7 equals zero.
+The reason for the reduction is illustrated in Figure 74 at the second and third period of the PB7 output when PORTB7 equals zero.
 The period 2 high time is one cycle longer than the period 3 high time, but the result on the PB7 output is equal in both periods.

-24. SPI - Serial Peripheral Interface
+Serial Peripheral Interface - SPI